rackersteve/rackspace-how-to/content/dedicated-hosting/manage-user-permissions-for-dedicated-hosting.md

 The following categories of permissions are available for Dedicated Hosting
 accounts:

-- **Direct permissions**: The permissions that grant the user direct access to account permissions, linked cloud accounts, devices, or services.
+- **Direct permissions** grant the user direct access to account permissions, linked cloud accounts, devices, or services.

-- **Effective permissions**: The permissions that a user inherits as a result of their memberships in user and product groups.
+- **Effective permissions**, inherited as a result of their memberships in user and product groups.

 **Note**: You can grant a user a combination of direct and effective permissions.
 MyRackspace uses the highest level of permission granted.